Heart disease is a general term to include a wide range of conditions that affect your heart.

-- Heart disease remains the number one cause of death in New Zealand.
-It is also a major cause of disability.
-There are many different forms of heart disease.
+- Heart disease remains the number one cause of death in Aotearoa New Zealand.

-Types of heart disease or heart conditions
+What are the types of heart disease or heart conditions?

 - Atrial fibrillation – an irregular heart rhythm.